 New Pest Advisory Group (NPAG)

-The New Pest Advisory Group (NPAG) assesses exotic plant pests that are new or imminent threats to U.S. agriculture or the environment and recommends appropriate actions to the Plant Protection and Quarantine (PPQ) Deputy Administrator (DA).
+The New Pest Advisory Group (NPAG) assesses exotic plant pests that are new or not yet present in the United States but may pose a risk to U.S. agriculture or the environment and recommends appropriate actions to the Plant Protection and Quarantine (PPQ) Deputy Administrator.

 What we do: